bflemi3/canDI/README.md

 **Singletons** `candi.provider.singleton(String name, Function factory, Object scope)`

 `singleton` will create and return the newly created singleton with resolved dependencies injected and ready to use.
+It will also automatically define your new singleton as a new dependency that can then be injected into other objects created with `provier`.

 Example:
 ```